 Breath deeply, letting your stomach expand.
 Breathe in through your nose and out through your mouth.

 Make a good impression

-Making a good impression is crucial and there are ways which your body language can support your answers:
+Making a good impression is crucial and there are ways in which your body language can support your answers:

 - Always smile when you are introduced - it is difficult not to return a smile which makes it a very effective way to establish a rapport with your interviewer.

-- Try and make eye contact with the interviewer and avoid staring at the carpet for long periods.
+- Try and make eye contact with the interviewer and avoid staring at the floor for long periods.
 If you find looking them in the eye difficult, try to look at the ‘triangle’ between the eyes and end of the nose.

 - It is fine to gesture with your hands when you are being interviewed, but if you’re not sure what to do with them, clasp them in your lap.